simanfathima/Web-Scraping/README.md

 --Install Selenium,requests,BeautifulSoup(If required) modules.

-# Scraping Data From YouTube
+# Scraping Data From YouTube:
 --Open YouTube in your browser.
 Type in the Video you want to scrape data from.
 Copy the URL after doing this.

 --Set up the driver to fetch the content of the URL from YouTube,